-It seems the mountains call to some of us in a special way.
-For one year in college, I lived in a log cabin on the top of a mountain.
+The mountains call to some of us in an unusual and irresistible way.
+In college, for one year, I lived in a log cabin on the top of a mountain.
 For me, it has not been practical to live in such a way ever since.
-But the pull of the Appalachian highlands has always remained.
+But the pull of the Appalachian highlands has remained.

 About three years ago, I seriously began to search for the “right” cabin.
-At the time, I was looking for a turnkey property.
-My plan was to find a place that I could take my kids right away.
+At the time, I was looking for a turnkey.
+My plan was to find a place where I could take my kids right away.
 By monetizing as a VRBO, I schemed, I could perhaps cover my expenses.
-I did not realize that this was rationalization until I stumbled across a very different sort of property.
+Though I know it now, I did not then realize that this was rationalization.
+But, then I stumbled across a very different sort of property.

 What I found is perhaps not anybody else’s concept of “right”.
 It’s not anybody’s concept of turnkey.
 To me, now, it is ideal.
 Although, at present, there is not even a cabin!

 The property I bought is a high elevation parcel of about 40 acres in Towns County, Georgia outside the town of Hiawassee.
 There are no utilities.
 There is not even a road.
 I have only a few ways to access it.
 The easiest requires a hike of about two miles through the national forest, in a place where there are no trails, with an elevation gain of about 1000 feet.
 It would be hard to overstate the complexities of building in such a place.